uwiger/gproc/doc/gproc.md

-Cancels a previous call to nb_wait/1

-If `Ref = all`, all wait requests on `Key` from the calling process are canceled.<a name="cancel_wait_or_monitor-1"></a>
+Cancels a previous call to nb_wait/1If `Ref = all`, all wait requests on `Key` from the calling process are canceled.<a name="cancel_wait_or_monitor-1"></a>

 ###cancel_wait_or_monitor/1##